 What Is Business Viability?

-Creating viability is a two-part process.
+Creating a viable business is a two-part process.
 First, it means creating a marketing strategy by knowing who you are, who you are selling to, and who else is selling to them.
-Second, it means having your business financial house in order.
+Second, it means having your financial house in order.

 To create a marketing strategy that will make your business viable, you'll need to have this information:

-1. Unique Selling Proposition: Having a unique selling proposition (usually called a USP) is a first critical factor in having a viable business.
-Heather Saffer found a unique spot on the shelf—gourmet, organic frosting.
-What makes your products or services unique?
+- Unique selling proposition: This is a critical factor in having a viable business.
 Being unique keeps your business out in front of the competition.

-2. Stable Customer Base: Having a unique product or service is just the first step.
-To be viable, you have to know who is going to buy your product or service.
-That means doing research to find out who these people are.
-People who buy regular frosting are not the same people who buy Dollop frosting.
+- Stable customer base: To be viable, you have to know who is going to buy your product or service.
+That means researching to find out who these people are.

-3. Competitive Advantage: Even if your product is unique, and you know who you are selling to, you must always consider the competition.
-Find out who might be your competitors, who might sell similar or new competitive products.
-Create a marketing strategy that keeps your competitive advantage.
+- Competitive advantage: Even if your product is unique and you know who you're selling to, you must always consider the competition.
+Find out who your competitors are and keep them in mind as you create your marketing strategy.

-in addition to your marketing strategy, a continuing focus on your business' financial status will help create that viable business.
+In addition to your marketing strategy, a continuing focus on your business' financial status will help create a viable business.
+This includes:

-4. Cash Stability: Probably the most important factor that makes a business viable is that it has assets (cash and other reserve funds) for day-to-day operations and also to weather those ups and downs that all businesses.
-Getting to cash stability isn't going to come overnight.
+- Cash stability: The most important factor that makes a business viable is that it has enough assets (cash and other reserve funds) for day-to-day operations and to weather the ups and downs that all businesses experience.
+Getting to cash stability doesn't happen overnight.
 It means being frugal, not over-spending in anticipation of sales, and not taking too much out of the business.

-5. Continuing Attention to Your Financial Status: Most business owners get tripped up by their finances.
-They are too busy doing all the other things that need to be done.
-But having a viable business means always being able to know where your business is financially.
-Get good financial software, input all your business information regularly, and analyze it against goals for cash stability and other factors.
-Use these business check-up ratios to measure the health of your business.
+- Continuing attention to your financial status: Having a viable business means always knowing where your business is financially.
+Get good financial software, input all your business information regularly, and analyze it against your goals for cash stability and other factors.

 Business viability is often confused with two other terms that are often used for business performance—solvency and liquidity.
 A business is solvent when it has enough assets to cover its liabilities.
 Solvency is often confused with liquidity, but it's not the same thing.

-Solvency is often measured as a "current ratio," which is a business's total current assets divided by its total current liabilities.
+Solvency is often measured as a current ratio, which is a business's total current assets divided by its total current liabilities.
 A business should have a current ratio of 2:1 to be solvent and cover liabilities, which means that it has twice as many current assets as it has current liabilities.
-This ratio recognizes that selling assets to raise cash may result in losses so more assets are necessary.
+You need twice as many assets as liabilities because selling assets to raise cash may result in losses.
 A business is solvent and not likely to declare bankruptcy if its current ratio is over 2:1.

 Viability vs. Liquidity

-If you're liquid, you have enough cash or other easily liquidated assets that you can pay your immediate bills or pay your employees.
+If you're liquid, you have enough cash or other easily liquidated assets to ensure you can pay your immediate bills and/or your employees.
 This is called positive cash flow, and positive cash flow means liquidity.